Code examples for integrating data from your VCP-enabled Dracal sensors

 print(("{:" + str(padlen + 2) + "}{} {}").format(*d))

-Here is an example that allows you to access data from a sensor in VCP mode using the C language.
-In this example, you will find methods to:
+This example allows you to access data from a sensor in VCP mode using the C language (for *nix-like OSes; e.g. Unix/Linux).
+You will find methods that open a connection, send, read and interpret data from the device.

-Note: This example was designed to work with sensors from the PTH series.
+Note: It was designed to work with sensors from the PTH series.
 You will need to modify the format strings and variable declarations to work with other sensor types.

-To learn how to use the libcrc functions, please refer to the instructions specific to your compiler or integrated development environment (IDE) on how to include libraries statically.
+This makes use of libcrc library.
+To learn how to use its functions, please refer to the instructions specific to your compiler or integrated development environment (IDE) on how to include libraries statically (the Github repository above provides one example).

 #include "checksum.h" // CRC calculation library from github.com/lammertb/libcrc